johnheaven/ambient-data-logger/README.md

 # ambient-data-logger
-Pulls in data from an API (e.g. [Raspberry Pico with ambient data sensors](https://github.com/johnheaven/pico-ambient-data-api/tree/main)) and adds them to a CSV, one for each sensor.
+Pulls in data from an API (e.g. [Raspberry Pico with ambient data sensors](https://github.com/johnheaven/pico-ambient-data-api/tree/main)) and adds them to a CSV, recording which room, Pico and sensor type the data originated from.

 It's designed to be run with a cron job, so doesn't do any timing.

 My current set-up is a Raspberry Pico that exposes a simple API on the local network.
 This has information about ambient data (temperature, pressure, humidity).
 It also contains an ID and a UUID.
+The UUID is useful for specifying individual settings for different Picos, e.g. the name of the room and – if they have different sensor types - the type of sensor.

 ## Pico discovery hack